-The California Legislature defines protected classes as those that have special proections against discrimination in housing and employment.
+- The California Legislature defines protected classes as those that have special proections against discrimination in housing and employment.
 Protected classes include, but are not limited to, race, color, religion, sex/gender, sexual orientation, gender identity, martial status, medical condition, veteran or military status, and disability.
-I While the 2020 PIT does report many protected classes of the homeless population, this data is only available for the entire population, not just the homeless population residing in unincorporated areas.
-The following are those demographic characterisites compared to the total population in the unincorporated county.
-It is worth noting that, given the small proportion of the homeless population that reported residing in the unincorporated county, it is unlikely that all protected characteristics are represented in the homeless population.
-However, without data available at the unincorporated level, it is assumed that the percentages of each protected class apply to the homeless population in the unincorporated county.

-- 52 percent of the homeless population reports mental health condition, compared to 4 percent of the unincorporated county population reporting cognitive difficulties. - 45 percent of the homeless population reports having a chronic health condition, compared to 3 percent of the unincorporated county population population which has some type of disability. - 16 percent of the homeless population are seniors, compared to 16 percent of the unincorporated county population. - 23 percent of the homeless population identifies as Hispanic or Latinx, compared to 27 percent of the unincorporated county population.
+While the 2020 PIT does report many protected classes of the homeless population, this data is only available for the entire population, not just the homeless population residing in unincorporated areas.
+The following are those demographic characterisitcs compared to the total population in the unincorporated county.
+It is worth noting that, given the small proportion of the homeless population.
+However, without data available at the unincorporated level, it is assumed that the percentages of each protected class apply to the homeless population in the unincorporated level. - 52 percent of the homeless population reports mental health condition, compared to 4 percent of the unincorporated county population reporting cognitive difficulties. - 45 percent of the homeless population reports having a chronic health condition, compared to 3 percent of the unincorporated county population which has some type of disability. - 16 percent of the homeless population are seniors, compared to 16 percent of the unincorporated county population. - 23 percent of the homeless population identifies as Hispanic or Latinx, compared to 27 percent of the unincorporated county population.